yast/yast-autoinstallation/doc/profile_changes_SLE15.md

 #### What about the rest of SuSEFirewall2 options?

-We would like to continue supporting all the options but unfortunatelly some of them do not have a equivalent mapping in firewalld or need some configuration that is still not supported by AutoYaST or by firewalld.
+We would like to continue supporting all the options but unfortunately some of them do not have a equivalent mapping in firewalld or need some configuration that is still not supported by AutoYaST or by firewalld.